rust-lang/rust/src/doc/guide-lifetimes.md

 possible to return references as the result of a function, but as we'll see, doing so requires some explicit annotation.

-For example, we could write a subroutine like this:
+We could write a subroutine like this:

 ~~~
 struct Point {x: f64, y: f64}